-A thief may ask you to take a picture of them in front of a special sight and then hand you a camera or their phone.
+A thief may ask you to take a picture of them and then hand you a camera or their phone.
 It usually doesn’t work though, so as you hand it back, they pretend to drop it and it breaks.
 They may then ask you to pay for it (since it was your fault, of course) or pickpocket you while you are trying to help them pick up the pieces.

 Become familiar with local currency and know how to calculate it to make sure merchants give you the correct change.
 Some disreputable merchants will try to scam you by giving incorrect change.
 Others may do what is called the “slow count”.
-They will count your change back very slowly and pause several times, hoping you will be in a hurry and just grab it and go…after they have just short-changed you.
+They will count your change back very slowly and pause several times, hoping you will be in a hurry and just grab it and go.
+They do this so they can short-change you.

 Don’t stop for an Accident: